GyGerg/ThirdPersonPlatformer_Sample_Unity/README.md

 # ThirdPersonPlatformer_Sample_Unity
-A simple third person Unity game, where the only objective is to jump on enemies to gain points, avoid an untimely death from regular contact with them and reach the end of the level, which is currently represented by a blue sphere.
+A simple (aka barebones) third person Unity game, where the only objective is to jump on enemies to gain points, avoid an untimely death from regular contact with them and reach the end of the level, which is currently represented by a blue sphere.

 ## Using the following libraries:
 - Input System 1.3